silvacms/documentation/source/silva/services.rst

       __name__='manage_addMySortingServiceForm')

 You need to create a file ``www/mySortingServiceAdd.zpt`` for your create form.
-For an example, please to refer to one of Silva in the ``Products/Silva/www`` directory (and don't forget to make your form submitting to ``manage_addMySortingService``).
+For an example, please refer to one in Silva in the ``Products/Silva/www`` directory (and don't forget to make your form submitting to ``manage_addMySortingService``).